siavcom/web-ones-technology/README.md

 ### Column (Column component)

-Eqch column component has a label for the header this.Label='Header 1'
+Eqch column component has a label for the header this.prop.columnLabel='Header 1'

-  and an another type script component (editText, imgButton.. almost all type script component)
+  and an another type script component (editText, imgButton.. almost all type script component exept a Form container)

 And each column component has it's owns propierties